filipsPL/autowx2/README.md

 iss        - module for capturing voice data from ISS and others.
-Tested and works for ISS :tada: noaa       - module for capturing weather data from NOAA satellites (see below) radiosonde - module for running the radiosonde scanner (to be installed separately)
+Tested and works for ISS :tada: noaa       - module for capturing weather data from NOAA satellites (see below) radiosonde - module for running the radiosonde scanner (to be installed separately) meteor-m2	 - module for running the meteor m2 capturing and processing programm
 ```

 #### /modules/noaa